nfonsang/tableau-api/README.md

 	- Select output folder where downloaded view content (such as a dashboard image) will be written

 # License
-This plugin is distributed under the Apache License version 2.0
+This plugin is distributed under the [Apache License version 2.0.](https://github.com/nfonsang/tableau-api/blob/main/LICENSE)